 From physical goods, services, and digital products, the eCommerce industry has made it possible for small and large businesses alike to sell anything online.
 But while the opportunity is rife, so is the competition.
 There’s a good chance that, just like a physical store, there’s another store around the block selling the same products or services as you are but are seeing better results.
 The success of your eCommerce business will rely mostly on two things.
 One, whether your chosen niche is saturated or not.
 The other one, which, when executed correctly, can resurrect even a saturated niche, is how you leverage your resources to create an incredible shopping experience.

 The goal of eCommerce is to reach a point where it can replicate, and even enhance, the same experience as if someone is browsing a store, or having a face-to-face meeting with the vendor and this also includes eCommerce customer retention.
-Ecommerce software offers hundreds of tools to make this easy.
+Ecommerce software offers hundreds of tools like Shopware to make this easy.
 And yet, customers still experience a lot of issues on their buying journey.
 Take, for example, the high cart abandonment rates, which could be the result of bad user experience during checkout.
 There’s also the issue of poor product return handling, losing the customer’s trust in the process.
 And then there is price competition.
 By choosing a powerful eCommerce software, you can get ahead of the competition, primarily by solving these common issues.

 Most of all, how can you establish a robust online presence and build a unique brand?
 We will address these issues in this article and show you some of the best eCommerce software options to try.
 A list of features and benefits gives you an idea of the available tools and strategies that you can use for your business.